ismqdb/K-R-Exercises/README.md

 They say it's good to have a portfolio, so here we go.
 I think it will be a good pointer to my knowledge of C and systems programming.

-All exercises are done by me, no external help, no chatgpt, no copy-pasting from stackoverflow.
-Although it is a C book, it provided a solid foundation to learn C++ afterwards.
+All exercises are done by me; no external help, no chatgpt, no copy-pasting from stackoverflow.